zozyo/hydrahost/README.md

-Here’s a full `README.md` you can drop into your repo.
-It explains everything to a Hydra Host customer, step by step, with SSH key + password fallback support:

----

 # Hydra Host – Ubuntu 20.04.6 iPXE Autoinstall Example

 This repository provides a **ready-to-use iPXE script** and **autoinstall configuration** to deploy **Ubuntu 20.04.6 LTS (Focal)** on Hydra Host bare-metal servers.